microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAccountSku.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraAccountSku returns all the SKUs that the company owns.
+the Get-EntraAccountSku returns all the SKUs that the company owns.

-## EXAMPLES
+## Examples

-### EXAMPLE 1: Gets a list of SKUs
+### Example 1: Gets a list of SKUs
 ```powershell
 PS C:\> Get-EntraAccountSku
 ```